Fuzzzzel/werftnet/README.md

 ### Init Database
 Load base values into your app so some basic information and the default user admin/admin is there (you can change them later).
 `php bin/console doctrine:schema:update --force`
 `php bin/console doctrine:fixtures:load` (Run only to init!
 This operation purges your database!)

+### Rename frontend controller
+Copy the file app.php.example and edit it, in case you need to add custom settings.

 ### Set up database and user for testing
 Generate a database that will be used for testing only, so you do not need to use your live database: